Producer-Side Experiments Based on Counterfactual Interleaving Designs for Online Recommender Systems: Conclusions

 \section{Conclusions}

-Many online platforms are two-sided marketplaces which have producers (e.g., sellers, content creators, hosts) on one side and consumers (e.g., buyers, content viewers, and guests) on the other side.
+Many online platforms are two-sided marketplaces which have producers (e.g., sellers, content creators, hosts) on one side and consumers (e.g., buyers, content viewers, and customers) on the other side.
 Recommender systems aim to predict consumer preferences and allocate more preferred producer items to spots where consumers are likely to pay greater attention.
 To optimize an online recommender system, it is critical to conduct online experiments to thoroughly evaluate the impacts of any new ranking model changes on both sides.
 While consumer-side impact can be easily measured via simple online A/B testing, producer-side measurement is much more challenging.
-In this paper, we review issues with the existing producer-side experiment methods, propose new design principles to ensure valid comparisons between treatment and control rankers, and develop a rigorous counterfactual interleaving designs for running trustworthy online producer-side experiments.
+In this paper, we scrutinize issues of the current ad hoc design solutions in the literature and propose general principles for designing trustworthy online producer-side experiments.
+Building upon the proposed consistency and monotonicity principles, we also derive a rigorous counterfactual interleaving design solution to ensure valid comparisons between treatment and control rankers.
 The proposed methodology and design principles can serve as guidelines for online platforms seeking to improve their recommender systems and ensuring accuracy in their evaluations on the producer side.

 In the end, we also want to note that an alternative way to measure producer-side impacts is through cluster-randomized experiments \citep{karrer_cluster_2021, saveski_cluster_2017, saintjacques_egocluster2019}, where consumers are partitioned into various disjoint clusters and each cluster is associated with one producer.
 Such solution for measuring producer-side effects has two major limitations: (1) the effective sample size (and hence the power) of cluster-randomized experiments tends to be small; and (2) it is often challenging to partition the network into clusters and different clustering algorithms can lead to different experiment results.
 Moreover, in some applications (such as the online edge recommender system described in Section~\ref{sec:PYMKexample}), it is not possible to run cluster-randomized experiments because the new treatment in the experiment would keep changing the edge structure of the online social network.